NatNinja007/NatNinja007/README.md

 - 👋 Hi, I’m @NatNinja007
-- 👀 I’m interested in leading a team to achieve success...
+- 👀 I’m interested in leading brilliant teams to achieve success
 - 🌱 I’m currently learning about personal development
 - 💞️ I’m looking to collaborate on innovative projects
 - 📫 How to reach me on natamoa@nyahbingi.com

 <!---